 J.P.
-Manoux grew up on the beaches of Santa Barbara, California, the oldest of seven.
-He was involved in children's theater productions and took tap-dancing lessons before attending the Thacher School in Ojai, California.
-Curiously, that tiny boarding school would provide no less than three doctors for NBC's long running hospital drama ER (1994) (Noah Wyle and Leland Orser, the other two).
+Manoux grew up in Santa Barbara, California, the oldest of seven.
+He was involved in children's theater and took tap-dancing lessons before attending the Thacher School in Ojai, California.
+Curiously, that school would eventually deliver no less than three doctors to NBC's long running hospital drama ER (1994) (Noah Wyle and Leland Orser, the other two).
 As college applications approached, Manoux's drama teacher recommended the undergraduate theater department at Northwestern University.

 Over the next few years, J.P. appeared in dozens of sitcoms and commercials including campaigns for Got Milk? and Fruit of the Loom.
 He was a regular improviser and sketch player on ABC's 2001 prime-time variety experiment The Wayne Brady Show (2001), and became a celebrity in the world of children's television thanks to his dual role as Mr. Hackett and Curtis the Caveman on the Disney Channel series Phil of the Future (2004).
 During this period, he also voiced the lead role of Kuzco in Disney's animated series The Emperor's New School (2006).
-In 2006, J.P. joined the ensemble of "ER," recurring as surgical resident Dustin Crenshaw.
-It would prove to be a shrewd casting move, widely regarded as the single most significant factor in returning the venerable series to its original acclaim, prestige, and sex appeal.
+In 2006, J.P. joined the ensemble of "ER," recurring as sardonic surgical resident Dustin Crenshaw.

 Opportunities to act and direct in Canada led Manoux to pursue immigration north of the border.
-The Toronto-based production of Disney's sci-fi/adventure series Aaron Stone (2009) and CTV's Spun Out (2014) saw him working both in front of and behind the camera.
-A U.S. citizen, but also a permanent resident of Canada, Manoux routinely hops the border for film and television work.
+Toronto-based productions of Disney's sci-fi/adventure series Aaron Stone (2009) and CTV's Spun Out (2014) employed his talents both in front of and behind the camera.

 - IMDb Mini Biography By: anonymous